april-r-valdez/-recipe-app/research/manual_scraping/On the Viability of Manual Scraping - Jeff.md

 ---

+#### potential scraping tools
+- [Puppeteer] Puppeteer is particularly useful for scraping websites that rely on JavaScript for rendering content, as it can interact with and manipulate web pages just like a real user would.
+- [Scrapy] Scrapy is an open-source web crawling and web scraping framework written in Python.
+It's designed specifically for the purpose of extracting data from websites efficiently.
+- [Cheerios] Cheerio is a lightweight, fast, and flexible library for parsing and manipulating HTML and XML documents in a jQuery-like manner.
+It's often used in Node.js applications for web scraping and data extraction.

 ### CONCLUSION
 In the context of our project, manual scraping is great for compiling a small collection of data for initial testing.